deriv-com/perl-Data-Chronicle/README.md

 Note that you will need to pass `cache_writer`, `cache_reader` and `db_handle` to the `Data::Chronicle::Reader/Writer` modules.
 These three arguments, provide access to your Redis and PostgreSQL which will be used by Chronicle modules.

 `cache_writer` and `cache_reader` should be to be able to get/set given data under given key (both of type string). `db_handle` should be capable to store and retrieve data with `category`,`name` in addition to the timestamp of data insertion.
 So it should be able to retrieve data for a specific timestamp, category and name.
 Category, name and data are all string.
-This can simply be achieved by defining a table in you database containing below columns: `timestamp, category, name, value`.
+This can easily be achieved by defining a table in you database containing these columns: `timestamp, category, name, value`.

 There are four important methods this module provides: